MiguelFernandez008/Display-Table-tic-tac-toe/README.md

 - Clone this repository
 - Go to the repository directory
-- Execute in console npm install
+- Execute in console npm install and after that npm start
-- When done execute npm start